Table of Contents

 Living with skin cancer

-Skin cancer is treatable, especially when detected early.
+Skin cancer is treatable, especially when caught early.
 Cancerous tissue can be removed with a minor surgical procedure.
 In many cases, that is all the treatment needed.
 Future lesions may occur.
-You will need to be vigilant about checking your skin and calling your doctor if you see changes.
+You will need to continue checking your skin.
+Call your doctor if you see changes.

 For more advanced cases, living with cancer during treatment can be stressful.
 Each treatment can have different side effects on your body.
 Take good care of yourself.
 Eat a healthy diet, get plenty of sleep, and try to keep your energy up by staying active.